fyndoc/vms/docs/intro.md

 ## Product Information Manager (PIM)

-Looking for a centralized solution to manage your catalog data effortlessly?
-Introducing Master Information Manager, a robust Product Information Manager (PIM) and Taxonomy tool designed to streamline catalog management processes.
+Looking for a centralised solution to manage your catalogue data effortlessly?
+Introducing Master Information Manager, a robust Product Information Manager (PIM) and Taxonomy tool designed to streamline catalogue management processes.
 With Master Information Manager, you can maintain all your product data in one place, ensuring consistency and accuracy across your entire ecosystem.

 ### Key Features